bluecaret/family-cookbook/docs/recipe/chicken-meatballs-tori-no-tsukune.md

   - main
   - chicken
 excerpt: 'Ground chicken meatballs, often mixed with finely chopped vegetables, grilled on skewers and glazed with teriyaki sauce.'
+noRecipe: 'Ground chicken meatballs, often mixed with finely chopped vegetables, grilled on skewers and glazed with teriyaki sauce.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Ground chicken meatballs, often mixed with finely chopped vegetables, grilled on skewers and glazed with teriyaki sauce.